bocoup/jqfundamentals.com/content/javascript-basics/index.md

 - `undefined`
 - `null`

-These values are called **primitives**, but even some of these values can be treated as though they were objects -- more on that in a minute.
+These values are called **primitives**, but even some of these values can be treated as though they were objects &mdash; more on that in a minute.
 But what's an object?
 Let's look at an example of a simple object:

     var person = {
       firstName : 'Boaz',
       lastName : 'Sender'
     };

 The object we've created here has two **properties**: `firstName` and `lastName`.
-We've created it using the "object literal syntax" -- that is, by putting a set of key-value pairs in `{ }`.
+We've created it using the "object literal syntax" &mdash; that is, by putting a set of key-value pairs in `{ }`.
 Note that, for each pair, there is a colon between the key and the value, and there is a comma between each pair.
-Note also that there is *not* a comma after the last key-value pair -- if you accidentally include a comma after the last pair, you will get errors in older browsers.
+Note also that there is *not* a comma after the last key-value pair &mdash; if you accidentally include a comma after the last pair, you will get errors in older browsers.

 #### Accessing properties